Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-2/report.md

 ### Mahdi Khemakhem
 1. What have I worked on?
+Setting up a daily Azure Function to pull data from the API and append it to the PowerBI push dataset.
 2. What will I be working on next?
+Building the PowerBI report on  the push dataset.
 3. Have I run into any issues?
 Do I need help?
+None so far.

 ### Laerk Ndreko
 1. What have I worked on?